jayronsoares/jayronsoares.github.io/README.md

 ## Portfolio
 Data engineer with 10+ years of experience interpreting and analyzing data in order to drive successful business solutions.
-Expertise in data modeling, and database performance tuning; hands-on experience with ETL pipeline development, primarily using SQL and Python languages.
-Good understanding of business operations; strong analytical and problem-solving skills for driving continuous business improvement.
+Expertise in data modeling, and SQL database performance tuning.
+Hands-on experience with ETL pipeline development, primarily using SQL and Python languages.
+Good understanding of business operations, and strong analytical and problem-solving skills for driving continuous business improvement.
 <br>
 ### My posts<br>
 [Data Engineering in a Nutshell](https://www.codementor.io/@jayronsoares/data-engineering-in-nutshell-1fh55lfo7r)